angular/components/src/cdk/datetime/date-adapter.md

+The `datetime` package offers building blocks for custom date and time-based components.

+### DateAdapter
+The `DateAdapter` provides a uniform way to deal with different date representations.
 The CDK `DateAdapter` facilitates use of any date data structure for date and time-based components, such as the material datepicker, and gives a foundation for more concrete material `DateAdapter` implementations.

 ### Usages of CDK `DateAdapter`
 The base CDK version of the `DateAdapter` primarily manages the date functionality of the datepicker.
 In the CDK, there